DayneSorvisto/characteristic-function-library/README.md

 import math
 import random
 import numpy as np
-from algebraic_data_analysis import char, compute_char, proba
+from algebraic_data_analysis import fit, reverse

 # Set random seed for reproducibility and probability of Heads and Tails for a coin toss experiment.
 # Note: You can substitute coin toss experiment for any random process with parameters of your choice.